 Additionally, LEDs shall be implemented on the OCP NIC 3.0 I/O bracket when there is sufficient space for local indication.
 LEDs may also be implemented on the card Scan Chain (as defined in Section 3.5.3) for remote link/activity indication on the baseboard.
-These two cases are described in the sections below.
+These-The LED configuration is described for both two-cases are described in the sections below.
 In both cases, the actual link rate may be directly queried through the management interface.